The 12 Strategies of a Mantis Boxer

 Enter (Jìn 進) - or advance.
 This encapsulates a variety of ranges in a fight.
 Starting from the furthest range to the closest.

-1. Long Range Enter - the first component of enter is crossing the range where there is no fight, to the fight itself.
-In military terms, it is similar to a DMZ (de-militarized zone), an area dividing two sides.
-If either side crosses the line, warfare breaks out.
+1. Long Range Enter - the first component of enter is crossing the range from outside where there is no fight, to entering within range to the fight itself.
+In military terms it is similar to a crossing the front line and entering battle.
+If either side crosses the line then warfare breaks out.
 We call this line critical distance.

 Critical Distance is the invisible line separating us from our opponent’s longest weapon (rear leg attack).
 Outside of this line, there is no fight.
 Once we embark over this threshold, we enter a vulnerable stage of the skirmish.
 In order to successfully cross into enemy territory, we use what are known as ‘bridging tactics’.